ont-app/igraph/README.md

  :name #{{:value "John", :lang "en"}}}
 ```

-Invoked with a subject and predicate gives you the set of objects for same:
+Invoked with a subject and predicate gives you the set of objects:
 ```
 (my-graph :john :likes)
 ->